Murali Gopy: As screenwriter

-Actor
+As actor

 Murali's debut acting role in Rasikan was as the villain Kala Bhaskaran.
-His notable performances include the role of Ajay Kurien, an impotent and abusive husband in Ee Adutha Kaalathu, Che Guevara Roy, a partially paralyzed left activist in Left Right Left, Father Michael Plathottathil a young priest in Kanyaka Talkies, the double role as Dr.Hari Narayan and Ravi Narayan in the psychological thriller 1 by Two, Devassy Pappan, an 80-year-old patriarch in Pa Va, Bhramaram, Mahashay Bhagvan, a self-proclaimed Godman in Tiyaan.
+He returned on-screen as Dr. Alex Verghese in Bhramaram.
+His notable performances include the role of Ajay Kurien, an impotent and abusive husband in Ee Adutha Kaalathu, Che Guevara Roy, a partially paralyzed left activist in Left Right Left, Father Michael Plathottathil a young priest in Kanyaka Talkies, the double role as Dr.Hari Narayan and Ravi Narayan in the psychological thriller 1 by Two, the die-hard romantic Siddharth in Lukka Chuppi, Devassy Pappan, an 80-year-old patriarch in Pa Va, Mahashay Bhagvan, a self-proclaimed Godman in Tiyaan, Madhava Das, the husband of Kamala Das (Madhavikkutty), in Aami, and Chellappan, the raw, rustic and retro character from P.Padmarajan's literary world in Kaattu.
 As an actor, Murali has been praised for his attention to minute details and realistic acting style.
+His nuanced portrayal of Thomas Bastin IPS in the popular movie Drishyam 2 was widely acclaimed.
 His onscreen portrayals have won him many accolades including the 61st Filmfare Awards South for The Best Actor in a Supporting Role.
-Known to be greatly selective, Murali Gopy has worked only in a limited number of movies since his foray into the film industry in 2004.
+Known to be greatly selective, Murali Gopy has worked only in a limited number of movies since his foray into the film industry in 2004, with each role striking a distinctive note.

-Singer
+As playback singer

-Murali, who is passionate about his singing, has rendered songs for many films.
+Murali has rendered songs for many films.
 His "The LRL Anthem" in Left Right Left, "Pakalinu Veyil" in 1 by Two, "Kalippu" in Premam and "Bham Bham Shiv Bole" in Tiyaan, were super hits.
 He has won Asiavision Movie Award for The New Sensation in Singing for "LRL Anthem".
+He rendered a song for the film Ananthan Kaadu.
+He also sang for the film Dheeram and he has lent his voice to a song in the film Pet Detective.